As an Amazon Associate we earn from qualifying purchases.

 So is a Moscow Mule really just a Vodka Buck in fancy copper clothing?
 Essentially, yes!
 The next time you are at a bar, order a Vodka Buck and you’ll either get the traditional Moscow Mule or the same drink but in standard glassware.

-So to double down on the extra flavor notes, we also added some mint to complement the blackberries and make it a little more four-season friendly.
+So to double down on the extra flavor notes, I also added some mint to complement the blackberries and make it a little more four-season friendly.

 The Challenge with a Moscow Mule

 I think the biggest challenge with a Moscow Mule, and buck cocktails in general, is the ginger flavor.
 You absolutely must have a ginger flavor to be a buck cocktail.
-Flavor-wise though, ginger is not that common a taste most of us are familiar pairing with.
+Flavor-wise though, ginger is not that common a taste is familiar pairing with.

 That said, my #1 recommendation is to use ginger beer rather than ginger ale.
 Ginger beer will have a much more pronounced flavor of ginger and a slight spiciness as well.
 It is this stronger flavor in ginger beer that makes it ideal for mixed drinks.